It didn’t start with a viral campaign. It started with a question: Why aren’t people engaging with our cause online?

 Recent posts featuring Deepika herself reflect just how powerful this format can be.
 A reel featuring a conversation with Arianna Huffington garnered 79 lakh views.

-Additionally, this isn’t just good content—it’s smart strategy.
-As Stories of Change—the Simit Bhagat Studios podcast—guest Pragya Vats said, the right ambassador can amplify your cause exponentially.
+Additionally, this isn’t just good content; it’s a smart strategy.
+As Stories of Change, the Simit Bhagat Studios podcast, guest Pragya Vats said, the right ambassador can amplify your cause exponentially.
 When a celebrity opens up about mental health, the message travels further.
-And that’s exactly what Live Love Laugh proves: in the right hands, visibility becomes empathy—and empathy becomes action.
+And that’s exactly what Live Love Laugh proves: in the right hands, visibility becomes empathy, and empathy becomes action.

 Beyond the Scroll, Towards Connection

-These five organisations and individuals remind us that great social media in the nonprofit world isn’t just about content—it’s about connection.
-Whether it’s Tata Trusts designing animation to fit perfectly within a frame, or Ramakrishna NK sharing the quiet resilience of an auto driver, the magic lies in how stories are told, not just what they say.
+These five organisations and individuals remind us that great social media in the nonprofit world isn’t just about content, it’s about connection.
+Whether it is Tata Trusts shaping animation to sit in a frame, or Ramakrishna NK recalling the quiet strength of an auto driver, the magic is in how a story is told, not in the words.

-Moreover, each of these pages shows that clarity, creativity, and consistency can turn everyday updates into moments of meaning.
-Whether through gamified reels, community voices, or powerful celebrity partnerships, these organisations meet people where they are—and leave them with something to carry forward.
+Across these pages, clarity, creativity and consistency turn everyday updates into moments that stay with people.
+Whether through gamified reels, community voices and strong celebrity partnerships, these organisations meet people where they are and leave them with something they can carry forward.

-So, if you’re building your own nonprofit strategy, take note: be authentic, be intentional, and never underestimate the power of one good story well told.
+So if you are shaping your nonprofit strategy, remember: stay authentic, stay intentional, and never underestimate the power of one good story well told.

-Want to learn more about what’s shaping the social sector?
+Want to keep up with what shapes the social sector?

-Subscribe to our newsletter for insights, inspiration, and real stories from the nonprofit and social impact world.
-From strategy insights to storytelling tools, real-world examples to conversations with changemakers, we explore what’s working—and why.
+Subscribe to our newsletter for insights, inspiration and real stories from the nonprofit and social impact space.
+From strategy tips and storytelling tools to examples and talks with changemakers, we study what truly works.